 I make sure to a quick sweep and clean of my chinchilla cage every single day.

-Every third day or so, I swap out the bedding.
+Every third day or so, I wash the fleece liners.

 Therefore, I can say with 100% confidence that chinchilla pee is nothing to fret over.

-If you keep up with the cleanings and ensure that your chinchilla’s housing is changed and kept up as often as it should be, you won’t have anything to worry about.
+If you keep up with the cleanings and ensure that your chinchilla’s cage is maintained and kept up as often as it should be, you won’t have anything to worry about.

 You also will have no smell due to urine will be emitted into your home or the room where your chinchilla is currently housed.